Credit Risk Ratings

 All of our rating methodologies, excluding Postbank, have to be approved by the Group Credit Policy Committee (“GCPC”), a sub-committee of the Risk Executive Committee, before the methodologies are used for credit decisions and capital calculation for the first time or before they are significantly changed.
 Regulatory approval may be required in addition.
 The results of the regular validation processes as stipulated by internal policies have to be brought to the attention of the GCPC, even if the validation results do not lead to a change.
 The validation plan for rating methodologies is presented to GCPC at the beginning of the calendar year and a status update is given on a quarterly basis.

 For Postbank, responsibility for implementation and monitoring of internal rating systems effectiveness rests with Postbank’s Risk Analytics unit and Postbank’s validation committee, chaired by Postbank’s Chief Credit Risk Officer.
 All rating systems are subject to Postbank’s Management Board approval.
 Effectiveness of rating systems and rating results are reported to the Postbank Management Board on a regular basis.
-Joint governance is ensured via a cross committee membership of Deutsche Bank senior managers joining Postbank committees and vice versa.
+Via a cross committee membership of Deutsche Bank senior managers join in Postbank committees and vice versa, a joint governance is ensured.

 Credit Risk Measures